jbnetcat/Bash-Guide/Bash-Guide.md

 A command line alternative to wireshark, tcpdump dumps traffic on a wire.
 This command says tcpdump -i: interface named wlan0, and -e: print the link-level header/MAC layer address, and the 802.11 wireless protocol information.
 <pre>$  tcpdump -ie wlan0</pre>
 **5. ifconfig && iwconfig** <br>
-oIfconfig is an interface management and configuration utility, It can be used to bring an interface up, set interface metrics, set a network address and other things.
+Ifconfig is an interface management and configuration utility, It can be used to bring an interface up, set interface metrics, set a network address and other things.
 Iwconfig is similar, only it is used to set wireless network interfaces.
 <pre>$ ifconfig</pre>
 <pre>$ iwconfig wlan0 down</pre>
 **6. ifup && ifdown** <br>
 Bring a network interface up or bring it down.
 Run the commands with -h or --help for more info on options.
-The first command brings iface name: eth0 down if it is up, and then brings it up, this is equivalent to a restart of the network iface.
+The first command brings the iface named: eth0 down if it is up, and then brings it up, this is equivalent to a restart of the network iface.
 The second command brings down several network interfaces at once.
 <pre>$ ifdown eth0 && ifup eth0</pre>
 <pre>$ ifdown eth0 eth1 eth2</pre>
 **7. ping** <br>